 About Museum of Turkish and Islamic Arts

-The Museum of Turkish and Islamic Arts hosts a rich collection of artistic artefacts that can cater for everyone from an interested amateur to a seasoned expert.
+The Museum of Turkish and Islamic Arts in Istanbul, Turkey, hosts a rich collection of artistic artefacts that should entice interested amateurs and seasoned experts alike.

 Aside from its slightly murky past, the palace is an exquisite building, with stone walls bordering four internal courtyards.
 Perhaps Roxelana was right to be suspicious – a number of sources describe İbrahim Pasha’s palace as the largest of all of the Vizers’ palaces, and even more magnificent than the Sultan’s Topkapı palace.

 The museum is housed in the palace and opened in 1983.
 Wandering through the Ottoman Palace, visitors can see remarkable examples of Islamic calligraphy, tiles, rugs, and one of the largest collections in the world of antique Turkish carpets and kilims in an array of styles.
 Various Turkish cultures are brought to life through a number of displays recreating dwellings from a range of different time periods and regions, from a fully-furnished nomad’s tent to a 19th-century Ottoman parlour.

 Getting to Museum of Turkish and Islamic Arts

 The museum is located very centrally in Istanbul, being a 5 minute walk via Sultan Ahmet Parkı and Atmeydanı Cd., or a 2 minute drive via via Divan Yolu Cd. and Atmeydanı Cd.